stianloader/Micromixin/README.md

 ## Notable unsupported features

-Note that we are steadily working towards adding new features and to stablish throughout feature compatibility with the spongeian mixin implementation.
+Note that we are steadily working towards adding new features and to establish throughout feature compatibility with the spongeian mixin implementation.

  - `@Coerce`